 - Vanilla extract

-- Semi-sweet chocolate chips – not all chocolate chips are vegan-friendly, check the ingredient list for no milk or butter.
-But if you can find some vegan chocolate chips it is a must-try.
+- Semi-sweet chocolate chips – not all chocolate chips are vegan-friendly.
+Check the ingredient list for no milk or butter.
+But if you can find some vegan chocolate chips, it is a must-try.
 This vegan pumpkin cookie recipe tastes 100% better with chocolate chips!

-First, combine all the wet ingredients together into a medium bowl until smooth.
+First, combine all the wet ingredients into a medium bowl until smooth.
 Make sure you are using a ripe banana for a boost of sweetness.

 Finally, lightly wet your hands with water to prevent the batter from sticking too much to your hands, and shape the cookie dough balls in your hands.

-Leave a 1-thumb space between each ball so they don’t touch each other when you flatten the dough.
+Leave a 1-thumb space between each ball, so they don’t touch each other when you flatten the dough.

 These cookies won’t expand in the oven, so you must flatten each cookie dough ball with the palm of your hand.

 If you choose to make pumpkin banana chocolate chip cookies, feel free to press a few extra chocolate chips on top of each cookie!

 Honestly, I recommend trying the pumpkin chocolate chip combo in this recipe.
 Pumpkin and chocolate match so well together!

-Before baking, you can drizzle sweet glazing made of 1/4 cup powdered sugar (or powdered erythritol to keep the cookie low in sugar) mix with 1 tablespoon of almond milk.
+After baking, you can drizzle sweet glazing made of 1/4 cup powdered sugar (or powdered erythritol to keep the cookie low in sugar) and mix with 1 tablespoon of almond milk.